-Beyond conventional laboratory diagnostics, computed tomography (CT)-based imaging biomarkers have become indispensable in the diagnostic workflow of lung cancer (17).
-The integration of artificial intelligence with medical imaging has catalyzed the emergence of radiomics-driven deep learning (RDL) in thoracic oncology, enabling the quantitative extraction of high-dimensional imaging features imperceptible to human visual assessment (18).
-This computational approach facilitates the development of noninvasive predictive signatures for diverse clinical applications, including tumor characterization (19), therapeutic strategy optimization (20), and treatment response monitoring.
+(RDL) in thoracic oncology, enabling the quantitative extraction of high-dimensional imaging features that are imperceptible to human visual assessment [18].
+This computational approach facilitates the development of non-invasive predictive signatures for diverse clinical applications, including tumor characterization [19], therapeutic strategy optimization [20], and treatment response monitoring.
 Notably, foundational studies have established the prognostic relevance of conventional radiomic features in both localized and advanced NSCLC.
-For resectable disease, radiomic signatures demonstrate predictive capacity for neoadjuvant chemotherapy response (21), while in advanced stages, specific imaging biomarkers correlate with immunotherapy outcomes (22).
+For resectable disease, radiomic signatures demonstrate predictive capacity for neoadjuvant chemotherapy response [21], while in advanced stages, specific imaging biomarkers correlate with immunotherapy outcomes [22].
 These findings underscore the evolving role of quantitative imaging biomarkers in precision oncology paradigms.
-Nevertheless, at present, there is limited evidence to substantiate the effectiveness of integrating clinical data, especially systemic immune-inflammatory-nutritional indexes such as SIINI, into deep learning models to predict the response of patients with unresectable NSCLC to immune checkpoint inhibitors.
-Moreover, CT-based RDL can reveal the heterogeneity within the tumor and provide a potential research direction for multi-dimensional interpretation of the tumor microenvironment(23, 24).
+However, there is currently limited evidence to substantiate the effectiveness of integrating clinical data, particularly systemic immune-inflammatorynutritional indexes such as SIINI, into deep learning models to predict the response of patients with unresectable NSCLC toICIs.
+Moreover, CT-based RDL can reveal heterogeneity within the tumor and provide a potential research direction for multidimensional interpretation of the tumor microenvironment [23, 24].

-In this study, we aimed to investigate the early predictive capability of a CT-based deep learning model combined with the inflammation parameter SIINI for predicting the response of unresectable NSCLC patients to ICIs by utilizing clinical data from 265 patients across two independent medical centers.
+In this study, we aimed to investigate the early predictive capability of a CT-based deep learning model combined with the inflammation parameter SIINI for predicting the response of unresectable NSCLC patients to ICIs, utilizing clinical data from 265 patients across two independent medical centers.